TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.1.md

 ---

-I made a covenant with mine eyes; How then should I look upon a virgin?
+"I made a covenant with my eyes, how then should I look lustfully at a young woman?